huangyingting/llm-inference/README.md

 ```

 ### Deploy LLM inference service
-Now you can deploy the LLM inference service to the AKS cluster.
-The deployment manifests are located in [this place](https://github.com/huangyingting/llm-inference/vllm/manifests/), there are two manifests, each represents a different storage backend for storing the model files:
+With the AKS GPU node pool provisioned, we can now deploy the LLM inference service.
+The deployment manifests are located [here](https://github.com/huangyingting/llm-inference/vllm/manifests/).
+There are two manifest options, each using a different storage backend for storing the model files:

-`vllm-azure-disk.yaml` will deploy a `StatefulSet` with 2 replicas and a Service for the LLM inference service.
-The StatefulSet will be configured with pod anti-affinity to ensure that the replicas are scheduled on different nodes.
-The StatefulSet will also be configured with tolerations to ensure that the replicas are scheduled on the GPU spot node pool.
-The Service will be configured with a ClusterIP to expose the LLM inference service on the AKS cluster.
-Each replica will be configured with a PersistentVolumeClaim to mount a 16GB Azure Disk for storing the model files.
+The `vllm-azure-disk.yaml` manifest deploys a `StatefulSet`` with 2 replicas and a Service for the LLM inference service.
+The StatefulSet is configured with pod anti-affinity to ensure the replicas are scheduled on different nodes.
+It also has tolerations to schedule the replicas on the GPU spot node pool.
+The Service exposes the LLM inference service on the AKS cluster using a ClusterIP.
+Each StatefulSet replica mounts a 16GB Azure Disk PersistentVolumeClaim for storing the model files.

-`vllm-azure-files.yaml` will deploy a `Deployment` with 2 replicas and a Service for the LLM inference service.
-The StatefulSet will be configured with pod anti-affinity to ensure that the replicas are scheduled on different nodes.
-The StatefulSet will also be configured with tolerations to ensure that the replicas are scheduled on the GPU spot node pool.
-The Service will be configured with a ClusterIP to expose the LLM inference service on the AKS cluster.
-Each replica will be configured with a PersistentVolumeClaim to mount a 16GB Azure File Share for storing the model files, the persistent volume is shared between replicas.
+The `vllm-azure-files.yaml` manifest deploys a `Deployment` with 2 replicas and a Service for the LLM inference service.
+The Deployment has pod anti-affinity to schedule replicas on different nodes.
+It also has tolerations to schedule replicas on the GPU spot node pool.
+The Service exposes the inference service on the AKS cluster using a ClusterIP.
+Each replica mounts a 16GB Azure File share PersistentVolumeClaim for storing model files, with the PV shared between replicas.

-AKS also supports shared disk, however, it only supports block volume, Multi-node read write is not supported by common file systems (e.g. ext4, xfs), it's only supported by cluster file systems.
-So we can't use shared disk for storing the model files.
+AKS supports shared disks using block volumes.
+However, multi-node read/write is not supported on common filesystems like ext4 or xfs - only cluster filesystems allow this.
+Therefore, shared disks cannot be used for storing model files that need to be accessed from multiple nodes.

-AKS will taints the GPU spot nodes with `nvidia.com/gpu:NoSchedule`, `sku=gpu:NoSchedule` and `kubernetes.azure.com/scalesetpriority=spot:NoSchedule`.
-To schedule GPU workloads on spot instance nodes, we need to add tolerations to the pod spec.
-This allows the pods to be scheduled on nodes tainted by AKS for GPU spot nodes.
+AKS taints GPU spot nodes using `nvidia.com/gpu:NoSchedule`, `sku=gpu:NoSchedule` and `kubernetes.azure.com/scalesetpriority=spot:NoSchedule`.
+To schedule GPU workloads on these nodes, pods need tolerations added to their spec.
+Creating a namespace with following tolerations ensures all pods within it can be placed on the tainted GPU spot nodes.

-We can create a namespace and add default tolerations to it.
-This ensures all pods in the namespace can be scheduled on GPU spot nodes.

-The following example creates the `llm` namespace and adds the required tolerations:

 ```yaml
 apiVersion: v1
 kind: Namespace